 - House Training.
-Puppies, when they are young, have small bladders, so accidents will happen.
-However, there is no point telling them off!!
-You wouldn’t tell your child off for having an accident when you’re potty training them, so why your puppy?
-Yes, it’s annoying but its also part of the package.
+Puppies have small bladders so accidents will happen.
+However, there is no point telling them off, you wouldn’t tell your child off for having an accident when you’re potty training them, so why your puppy?
+Yes, it’s annoying, but it's also part of the package.
 To help with the early stages of toilet training once your puppy has woken up, had a drink, eaten or had a play, take them outside.
-This gives them an opportunity to relieve themselves.
+This allows them to relieve themselves.
 As soon as they have, give them lots of praise and/or a treat for toileting where they are allowed too.
-However when an accident does happen this can be our fault for missing the subtle clues that our puppy gives us.
-Or they can just get so carried away when their best play friend comes over and they just don’t want to miss any of the fun.
-If this does happen just pick them up or lead your puppy gently outside to allow them to have another opportunity to go again.
-Some puppies take longer to house train than others so just be patient and it will happen.
+However, when an accident does happen, this can be our fault for missing the subtle clues that our puppy gives us when they need to go to the toilet.
+If this does happen, just pick them up or lead your puppy gently outside to allow them to have another opportunity to go again.
+Some puppies take longer to house train than others so be patient.

 - Chewing.
 This is normally due to their adult teeth coming through.
-Chewing can start as early as 8 weeks and last until 8 months of age.
-During this stage make sure there are lots of toys for them to chew.
-Remember, puppy’s struggle to understand the difference between your Jimmy Choos and an old slipper!!
+Chewing can start as early as eight weeks and last until eight months of age.
+During this stage, ensure there are lots of toys for them to chew.
+Remember, puppy’s struggle to understand the difference between your Jimmy Choos and an old slipper!
 If it’s in their reach, they will think it’s theirs!
 Why not give them a large frozen carrot to chew on or a rope toy that has been put in stock flavoured water and frozen.
 The coldness on their gums will help relieve the pain of their teeth coming through.
 Providing your puppy with a good variety of toys, exercise and mental stimulation can help to develop your dog into a sociable and happy member of the family.
-Think, ‘Nothing in Life is for Free’ so always ask for a sit, a down or a stand before giving them a treat or throwing that ball.
+Think, ‘nothing in life is free’ so always ask for a sit, a down or a stand before giving them a treat or throwing that ball.
 You can teach your puppy to go through your legs or even do a bow.
 Why not get a sit and wait before putting their food bowl down.